olliw42/storm32bgc/betacopter/README.md

 please see http://www.olliw.eu/storm32bgc-wiki/STorM32-ArduPilot for information on the usage and features of betacopter.

-The binaries can be found in the subfolder ArduCopter
+The binaries can be found in the subfolder ArduCopter:
 - ArduCopter-v2.px4
 - ArduCopter-v3.px4
 - ArduCopter-v4.px4